June Lascelles: Professor at University of California

 In 1964, while on a year's leave, Lascelles became a visiting Professor of Bacteriology at the University of California, Los Angeles; a role which was made permanent in 1965.
 These years were some of the most productive in her career, and her work provided the basis of understanding of tetrapyrrole synthesis in photosynthetic bacteria which holds tested and true even today.
 In 1979 she became Professor Emerita of Microbiology and Molecular Genetics at the University of California.

 Honours and awards

 Lascelles was a member of the Biochemical Society from 1947 to 2002 and served on the Biochemical Journal editorial board from 1959 to 1966.
 She served on the editorial boards of the Journal of Bacteriology, the Journal of General Microbiology and the Archives of Microbiology.
 In 1990 she was elected a Fellow of the American Association for the Advancement of Science.
 She was an editor of Microbial Photosynthesis (1973).

 Later life and death

 Lascelles retired in 1989, but continued to work daily until two years before her death at age 80 in 2004 due to complications from cancer.
-Upon her passing, she was described by a colleague as "an accomplished scholar, dedicated learner, highly respected experimentalist, unique role model and rare friend".
+Upon her death, she was described by a colleague as "an accomplished scholar, dedicated learner, highly respected experimentalist, unique role model and rare friend".